rmkelley/rmkelley.github.io/daressalaam.md

 ## The results

 The image below gets darker as a higher percent of residences in a subward have access to roads.
 The downtown, which is near the bay, has the highest concentration of medical facilities but also- and this is not shown in our map- has a low concentration of residences.
 In reality, our map shows both access and the density of housing in an area.
 The informal areas are relatively well connected via smaller roads.
 We set a 5-foot buffer for minor roads because those could at least allow for medical personal to get through, and many were larger and would actually be able to accept an ambulance.
 If you look closely at our map, many of the facilities correspond with borders, which also happen to often be major roads which have increased access to cars and emergency vehicles.
 We were not able to include roads in our map because of how large the file was, however.
+The image above also shows how health services are clustered towards the center of the city, although I am inclined to believe that is a data shortcoming, as opposed to such a wide swath of the citybeing void of any health services.

 ![image.close](Des_zoom.png)

 ## Conclusion

 This lab showed me both the possibilities of open source software and data, but also many of the challenges and limitations that come with it.
 Data sources like open streetmap are an increadibly useful way to source and share information, but also have a level of variability that official datasets often do not.
 That is the price of having everyone be an equal player in how information is written and shared.
 But, it means that anyone could look at my code and decide to see if it still works in Dar es Salaam (it will) or take it to any other city.
 Aside from the subwards layer, all this work is replicable in other geographies.
 The tags may change, but that is an aspect of open streetmap that half an hour of research should be able to figure out and correct for.

+I happened to be interested in transportation and health, but the data in open streetmap has a myriad of possibilities.
+Other members of my class analyzed topics from wetlands to informal settlements and more.
+Head over [here](GIS4DEV.github.io/index.md) to see them if you are interested.

 ## Our steps: